surendra-manjhi/music_web_page/README.md

 # music_web_page
-A music web page by using HTML, CSS, JavaScript
+A music web page is created by using HTML, CSS, JavaScript